nice-php/docs/templating/plates.md

 *   Using the `composer` command line tool, after Nice itself is installed:

     ```
-    composer require nice/templating:1.0.x-dev nice/plates:1.0.x-dev
+    composer require nice/templating:~1.0 nice/plates:1.0.x-dev
     ```

-> **Warning:** These extensions are currently under development.
+> **Warning:** The Plates PHP extension is currently under development.
 Take care to note any BC breaks when updating.

 With the extensions installed, all that's needed is a little bit of wiring up.
 Back in your front controller, `index.php`: